 Keto is more popular than ever, which means there are more and more keto-friendly products on the market every day.
 Sadly, this also means the word “keto” has become misused as a marketing term for foods that no legitimate keto dieter would ever touch.
-Even the most keto-friendly looking cauliflower pizza crust can hide ingredients (like regular wheat flour) making it a carb hangover waiting to happen.
-This is why, if it’s not on the Master Keto Food List, you gotta look for hidden carbs on the ingredients list.
+Even the most keto-friendly looking cauliflower pizza crust can hide ingredients (like regular wheat flour), making it a carb hangover waiting to happen.
+This is why if it’s not on the Master Keto Food List, you must look for hidden carbs on the ingredients list.

 Know Where to Shop

-Knowing where to shop is going to make this new lifestyle easier.
-We’ve had good success at:
+Knowing where to shop is going to make the keto lifestyle easier.
+We’ve had success at: